0xtotaylor/bytescout-nextjs/README.md

 # Official ByteScout SDK for Next.js

 This SDK provides an easy way to automatically generate API endpoints for your Next.js pages and optionally cache responses for improved performance.
+It also includes support for specifying a Skyfire receiver username for potential integration with Skyfire payments.

 ## Installation